nathanajah/blackbird/docs/object.md

 `tracking` : String.
 Money tracking status.
 Either "treasurer", "comcen", or "none"

-`isduty` : Boolean.
+`is_duty` : Boolean.
 If true, then the user is allowed to have duty.

 ## Duty